JuliaReach/LazySets.jl/docs/src/index.md

 where $CH$ is the convex hull operator, $⊕$ denotes Minkowski sum,
 $\mathcal{U}$ is a ball in the infinity norm centered at zero and radius $1.2$, and $B$ is a linear map of the appropriate dimensions.
-This equation typically arises in the study of dense of discrete approximation models for dense time reachability of continuous systems, see for example [frehse2011spaceex](https://github.com/JuliaReach/Reachability.jl/wiki/References#frehse2011spaceex).
+This equation typically arises in the study of discrete approximation models for reachability of continuous systems, see for example [frehse2011spaceex](https://github.com/JuliaReach/Reachability.jl/wiki/References#frehse2011spaceex).

 For concreteness, let's take $A$ to be a random matrix with probability $1\%$ of any entry being nonzero.